 Whatever you’re paying for, you need an Aussie bank account to get easy access to your money (and receive your salary).
 Plan ahead and set one up before you leave.

-After you get there
+After you get to Australia

 Tax file number